- Phone: (949) 854-3232 ext 226

 That's where Grantparent comes in!

-“I just want to say thank you for helping me go to school at Pilgrim.
+“I just want to say thank you for helping me go to my school.
 I know Jesus loves me.
 Going to school here is helping me learn how to love everyone.
 I have a lot of fun in my teacher's class.
 She is teaching us cursive and we are touring the world.
 Thanks again for this." -3rd grade student

 “Thank you so much for the money you donate so I can go to school.
 Your help has opened so many doors for me.
 I can learn about God’s love, and so much more.
 I go to choir, drama, and band.
 Your support has helped me find my talents.
 May God bless, protect, and be with you.” -6th grade student

 2017-2018 marks the 16th year of the Grantparent Mission Project.
 The Grantparent schools are: